This post may contain affiliate links. Please read our disclosure policy.

 This is a simple recipe that is mixed together beginning with dry ingredients, then adding wet ingredients.
 But the wet ingredients are prepared a bit differently.
 Let's walk through the recipe:

-First prepare the zucchini
+Prepare the zucchini

-Whisk dry ingredients and blend wet
+Whisk dry ingredients, blend wet

-Be sure to break up any clumps in the brown sugar.
 Toss the chocolate chips in a bit of the dry ingredients and set them aside.
+Add half the zucchini to the dry ingredients and mix throughout.

 Composite image of dry ingredients with whisk and mixing spoon in large metal bowl, small bowl of chocolate chips in fingers, green shreds added to dry ingredients, eggs and liquids whole and blended in blender container, and being mixed into dry ingredients

-Transfer the raw batter to a loaf pan and bake
+Transfer to a loaf pan and bake

 Large metal mixing bowl with light green batter and black mixing spoon, with chocolate chips added, batter in white paper-lined metal loaf pan, with chocolate chips on top, and baked in same pan